Graph-ICS/Graph-ICS/readme.md

     Configuration from OpenCv.
 - Configure and generate with Cmake and continue making the same procedure as in chapter 6.

-## 8. Configure the project (Graph-ICS):
+## 8. Set the environment variables
 8.1.
+Add CMake to the system path:

+- Right click on the Computer icon on the desktop and select properties
+- Then follow the instructions [here](https://www.nextofwindows.com/how-to-addedit-environment-variables-in-windows-7)
+- The path you must add is: C:\Program Files\CMake\bin if you didn't change the path in your installation, if you did just add the path to your bin folder
+8.2.
+Add the C:\Qt\Tools\QtCreator\bin path to the environments variables (the path may differ if you have installed Qt at a different path) the same way you did at step 8.1.
+8.3.
+Add the Ot path to the variables: C:\Qt\5.11.0\msvc2017_64\bin  (path also may differ)
+8.4.
+Add the OpenCv path to the environment variables (D:\lib\opencv\build).

+## 9. Configure the project (Graph-ICS):

+9.1.
 Open the Qt Creator and click open project on the Welcome tab.

-8.2.
+9.2.
 Go to the path of the project and select the CMakeLists.txt file

-8.3.
+9.3.
 Qt Creator will show you the possible configurations you can use for your project, Select the kit you cloned on step 5.7 installing Qt. then click on details select Default, Debug and Release and click on “configure project”